sara-nl/rdm-training-datasupporters-april-2024/Analysis-and-compute-flows/README.md

 > **_Food for thought:_**
 > * Are you sure you have the permission to 'just use' this dataset (just because you can download something does not mean you can just use it) or did you do something illegal?
 Do researchers you support ask you for support on this?
-> What is your institute policy on the data researchers acquire and then store on your systems or other systems outside e.g., SURF?
+> * What is your institute policy on the data researchers acquire and then store on your systems or other systems outside e.g., SURF?
 Do you actively inform the researchers about this policy at the start of a project?
 (In the past, we had a lot of experience where a request could not be granted or did not proceed after teh grant because the researcher did not have the permission to use the data or bring it to SURF (e.g., policy that data cannot leave the premises)
+> * Do you encounter questions from users about data management at data consolidation?
+Do you play a role in preparing datasets for researchers?

 TBC